MiguelOteo/Telemedicine-Rest-API/README.md

 ## Project configuration and set-up

-### Tomcat installation
+### 1. Tomcat installation
 A server is needed to run the RestAPI.
-You can download the tomcat server on the following link:
+You can download the tomcat server on the following link: https://tomcat.apache.org/download-90.cgi After downloading it unzip the file and place it on the path it better suits you on your PC.

+### 2. Project configuration (For Eclipse)

 This project requires the addition of three .jar to work.